An affirmation, by definition, is a positive statement. It is an assertion that something is true.

 Daily sleep affirmations are a simple and effective technique to let your unconscious mind do the heavy lifting of motivating yourself.

-What you could do is write them down as a weekly or a monthly set.
+What you can do is write them down as a weekly or a monthly set.
 For each day of the week or month, choose two affirmations targeting two areas of your life.

 As you go along, you may find you can create better affirmations for yourself than anyone else.
 Make sure you jot them down immediately, wherever you are, in a meeting, at dinner, during jogging.
 These self-designed sleep affirmations will give your life the best results.